 Under State law, tenants may abate (reduce) a portion of their rent if conditions are such that a portion of their unit is unusable.
 Rent abatement is an individual action by the tenant and is not administered by DNS.
-Call the State of Wisconsin Department of Consumer Protection for details.
-(414) 449-4777.
+For further information on Rent Abatement, contact Community Advocates at (414) 449-4777 (A.M. only).

 In emergency situations, the Department can issue what is called an 'Essential Service Order'.
 This order gives the City the authority to make repairs and charge the owner if the owner fails to correct unsafe conditions.
 The costs of the repairs are billed to the owner or placed on the tax bill.
 Typically these orders are used in emergency conditions relating to heating, plumbing, or electrical items.

 State law authorizes the City to order an owner to tear down a building if the cost of repairing it exceeds 50% of the assessed value.
 It may be declared a public nuisance under State Statute 66.05.
 If the owner does not comply the City can hire a private contractor to raze the building.
 The cost for razing the building can be filed as a lien on the real estate or the City can sue the owner for the costs.
 Since the demolition of an owner's building is a serious action, there are many legal safeguards which limit the City's actions.
 In a typical case it may take up to 6 months to a year to have a building razed when the owner fails to cooperate.